 The 40 Bags in 40 Days challenge is the brainchild of blogger Ann Marie Heasley.
 It was created to coincide with the Christian observance of Lent, the 40 days leading up to Easter.
-However, you could certainly do the challenge at any time that is convenient for you.
+However, you could do the challenge at any time that is convenient.

 Heasley’s system is essentially the Five a Day challenge on steroids.
-Rather than unload a few items each day, you need to ditch an entire bag of stuff.
+Rather than unload a few items each day, you ditch an entire bag of stuff.
+According to Heasley:

-If you need to do some extreme decluttering, the 2014 in 2014 challenge may be right for you.
-This system requires — you guessed it — that you get rid of 2,014 items during the current year.
+If you need extreme decluttering, the 2016 in 2016 challenge may be right for you.
+This system requires — you guessed it — that you get rid of 2,016 items during the current year.

-Popularized by author Dave Bruno’s book of the same name, this decluttering method challenges you to live with just the bare minimum: only 100 things.
+Popularized by author Dave Bruno’s book of the same name, this decluttering method challenges you to live with the bare minimum: just 100 things.

 In Bruno’s case, he distinguished between personal items and family items.
 Shared goods such as the kitchen table, plates and food didn’t count toward the 100 things.
 Instead, he limited personal possessions to 100 items.
-Of course, you can certainly make up your own rules to suit your family.
+Of course, you can make up rules that suit your family.

-Maybe you don’t want to simply declutter; maybe you want to organize too.
+Maybe you don’t want to simply declutter, you want to organize, too.
 The 12-12-12 system combines both objectives.

 6. Project 333

-As with other decluttering strategies, this one was created by a blogger.
-In this case, Courtney Carver came up with the idea of limiting her wardrobe to only 33 pieces of clothing for three months.
+In Project 333 Courtney Carver came up with the idea of limiting her wardrobe to only 33 pieces of clothing for three months.
+Carver says:

-Project 333 challenges you to set aside 33 items and pack up the rest.
-Wear those 33 items, and only those 33 items, for the next three months.
-Decide which ones are keepers and which need to go, and then do it all again until you have permanently pared down your closet to a manageable size.
+Once the challenge is over, decide which items of clothing are keepers and which need to go.
+Then, do it all again until you have permanently pared down your closet to a manageable size.

 7. Pantry challenge